yegor256/blog/_drafts/interview.md

 {% jb_picture_body %}

-I decided to read what others are saying about the art of interviewing and how they suggest we detect the talented amoung all the other regular software writers.
+I decided to read what others are saying about the art of interviewing and how they suggest we detect the talented among all the other regular software writers.
 [Jeff Attwood](https://blog.codinghorror.com/on-interviewing-programmers/)
 suggests paying attention to the person's passion, communication skills,